 This recipe here is vegan and veeery healthy, using mild olive oil, raw cane sugar and whole spelt flour.
-It’s still delicious, but you can of course use regular (brown) sugar and regular flour to have a slightly less healthy taste.
+It’s still delicious, but you can also use regular (brown) sugar and regular flour to have a slightly less ‘healthy’ taste.
 The ratio of ingredients for the crust is very simple – 150 grams of flour with 45 grams each of oil and sugar, plus a few teaspoons of cold water.
 Or 200 grams of flour with 60 grams of butter and sugar.
 You get the idea.
 I love the olive oil in the crust here, but other oils such as sunflower or coconut will work as well.
-Or butter of course, the quantity needed is the same.
+Or butter (or vegan margarine), the quantity needed is the same.

-I kept things simple and straightforward here, but you can of course experiment and use ground hazelnuts or almonds as a base for the fruit, or add some vanilla, or grated coconut, or split almonds, or a little jam spread onto the dough, other good things – there is not much that can go wrong.
+I kept things simple and straightforward here, but feel free to experiment and use ground hazelnuts or almonds as a base for the fruit, or add some vanilla, or grated coconut, or split almonds, or a little jam spread onto the dough, or try other good things – there is not much that can go wrong.
 It is important to use ice cold water for the crust though – not too much, the dough should not be sticky – and to cool it sufficiently in the fridge before starting to bake.
 Don’t worry if the galette leaks fruit juices while baking, or if the shape is something else than round – that’s how it’s supposed to be.